MrLixm/nuke-tools-lxm/src/localorender/README.md

 It was developed and tested on Nuke 15 Non-commercial on Windows.

-Note that the tool is writing files in your system default temporary directory, which are deleted on tool exit (needed for the icons in the GUI).
+Note that the tool is writing files in your system default temporary directory, which are deleted on Nuke exit (needed for the icons in the GUI).

 # installation